 If you have a task that you are performing with any regularity, then you can write a script which will do that for you.
 The only question is how to do it.
 I encourage you to grab a book on working with CLI, like this one for example – The Linux Command Line, 2nd Edition: A Complete Introduction.
 But for now I expect you will be grabbing script from GitHub or other RaspberryPi related sites and wondering how to make it work.

 Creating script file

-In order to create script just create a new file with .sh extension, e.g. example_script.sh
+In order to create a script file, create a new file with .sh extension, e.g. example_script.sh

 Each script file needs to start with a shebang – #! after which you specify the shell that will execute the script.
-Default Raspbian/Debian shell is Bash.
+Default shell for RaspberryOS and Debian-based distributions is Bash.

 In order to execute the script the file needs execute permissions.
 Run the following

 This is a rudimentary script that will display the well-known “Hello world!” message in your terminal window.